-Fishing Tips For Beginners.
-And Some Fishing Hacks And Tips For The Advanced Angler.
+Fishing Tips For Beginners And Fishing Hacks And Tips For The Advanced Angler

 Fishing is fun, but it can be challenging.
 To get the most of it, there are some simple ideas and fishing hacks you can do to make it easier and more productive.